gpdowney/lightweightLSAT/docs/read/crush.md

 - Select when you *know* it's right.
 - Defer when you *don't know*.

-!!! warning

-    There are other options.

-    You can also agonize, complain, or panic about an answer, but these are less useful options.

 ## Eliminate Poisoned Answers {#eliminate}

 Each of the wrong answers is wrong for a reason--there is always a word or phrase that poisons the answer.